QosaiH/HomeAssignment2/README.md

-my website is about Cristiano Ronaldo its includes 4 pages abot him:
+My website is about Cristiano Ronaldo.
+It includes 4 pages about him:
-1. Home page whit his photo
+1. Home Page with his photo.
-2. About page short paragraph about his life and clubs that he played for.
+2. About Page with a short paragraph about his life and the clubs he has played for.
-3. Skills and gallery page that includes a diffrent links that lead to his own pages and skills/interview videos.
+3. Skills and Gallery Page that includes different links leading to his own pages and skills/interview videos.
+4. Rewards Page showing his different awards and achievements.
+Challenges Faced:
-4. Reward page showing his diffrent awards claim. chllanges that I faced: it was first time what I use JavaScript and I had to choose a way to incloude it to my project and style the nav bar. new css properties: the Skills and gallery page was hard to make because it inculde a diffrent sizes of pictures and have a link and short title, similar to rewards.
-I had to make div in div to succes do this.
+It was my first time using JavaScript, and I had to choose a way to include it in my project and style the navigation bar.
+New CSS Properties: The Skills and Gallery page was difficult to create because it includes different sizes of pictures and has links and short titles, similar to the Rewards page.
+I had to use nested divs to successfully achieve this layout.